processing/processing4/BUILD.md

 - If you've written a large sketch and Processing has become slow to compile and run it, a place to improve this code can most likely be found in the `Java` section.

 ## User interface
 Historically, Processing's UI has been written in Java Swing and Flatlaf (and some html & css).
-Since 2025 we have switched to include Jetpack Compose, mostly for it's backwards-compatibility with Swing.
-This approach allows us to gradually replace Java Swing components with Jetpack Compose ones, instead of doing a complete overhaul of the editor.
+Since 2025 we have switched to include Jetpack Compose.
+It is backwards-compatible with Swing, which allows us to gradually replace Java Swing components with Jetpack Compose ones, instead of doing a complete overhaul of the editor.

 ## Build system